bladechapman/Joust/README.md

 Joust is a mobile web game designed to designed to get you and your friends moving!
 The goal is to be the last player standing.
 When the music is slow, your controller (phone) is very sensitive to movement.
 Try to jostle your opponents' controllers to eliminate them, but be careful!
-If you move too quickly yourself, you're out of the game!.
+If you move too quickly yourself, you're out of the game!
 When the music speeds up, you're allowed a small window to dash towards your opponents to eliminate them.

 ## How Do I Play?
-1. Navigate to the address where your game server is being hosted from your mobile device.
+1. With your mobile device, navigate to the address where your game server is being hosted.
-2. Un-mute your phone and crank up the volume!
+2. Un-mute your device and crank up the volume!
 3. Press "Create Room", or type a room code and press "Join Room"
 4. To ready up, press and hold the large square containing your character.
 Keep holding while the game has started or else you'll be eliminated!
 5. Once everybody is ready, play Joust!